Enissa Amani: Life and career

 Since 2019 she is a prominent activist for human rights targeting racism in Germany, human rights in Iran, Sexism, Afghanistan, Antisemitism and Islamophobia.

 She is regularly invited by politicians to hold speeches such as on the Frankfurt Römerberg for Black Live Matter in 2020 and Woman Life Freedom in 2022.

-Since 2019 she started doing English standup and had shows in the Soho Theater in London and appearances at the Laugh Factory Los Angeles, and the Comedy Cellar New York.
-The German Broadcaster ZDF accompanied her to New York for the Documentary “Heroes”.
+Since 2019 she started doing English standup and had shows in the Soho Theatre in London and appearances at the Laugh Factory Los Angeles, and the Comedy Cellar New York.
+The German Broadcaster ZDF accompanied her to New York for the Documentary "Heroes".

-On Instagram she is followed by the german foreign minister and several german high ranking politicians.
+On Instagram she is followed by the German foreign minister and several German high ranking politicians.